 The stability ball exercises help to build and strengthen the core.

-It is of great help with balance exercises such as the pelvic thrust and you should also have it in the back of your mind that stability ball exercises are not all about strength, not strength exercises or speed but control.
+You should also have it in the back of your mind that stability ball exercises are not all about strength, not strength exercises or speed but control.
 I love that, ‘’control’’!
-If you have control of anything you can be at the top, right?
-So, control is all need here to gain mastery of stability ball exercises.
+So, control is all you need here to gain mastery of stability ball exercises.

-So, because this article is stability ball exercises for beginners, I wish to start with the basics, then in my next article will proceed to the advanced.
+So, because this article is about stability ball exercises for beginners, I wish to start with the basics, then in my next article will proceed to the advanced ones.
 Before we proceed there is the need to point out how to sit on the exercise ball and also make sure you select the right size you are comfortable with.

 How to Sit on Stability ball exercise ball

 Learning how to sit correctly on a stability ball would add to getting results and also eliminates injury.
 Sit on a stability ball with your shoulder blades down and chest up, even as your head is back over your shoulders.
 Your feet should be flat on the ground/floor about shoulder-width wide or thereabouts.

 • Do not let your head tilt to one side but let it be straight

 • Do not let your shoulders be uneven, but level.